 Copy, paste!
 The big new thing here is how to write data constructors.
-Since data types are immutable, \\init\\\ construction won't work.
-Instead, a different special method \\new\\ is used, which must return the newly constructed instance, and unlike most methods, takes the class not the object as the first argument.
-Since \\new\\ needs to return a fully constructed instance, in almost all cases access to the underlying data constructor will be necessary.
-To achieve this, Coconut provides the built-in function datamaker, which takes a data type, often the first argument to \\new\\, and returns its underlying data constructor.
+Since data types are immutable, init construction won't work.
+Instead, a different special method new is used, which must return the newly constructed instance, and unlike most methods, takes the class not the object as the first argument.
+Since new needs to return a fully constructed instance, in almost all cases it will be necessary to access the underlying data constructor.
+To achieve this, Coconut provides the built-in function datamaker, which takes a data type, often the first argument to new, and returns its underlying data constructor.

-In this case, the constructor checks whether nothing but another vector was passed, in which case it returns that, otherwise it returns the result of creating a tuple of the arguments and passing that to the underlying constructor, the form of which is vector (pts), thus assigning the tuple to the pts attribute.
+In this case, the constructor checks whether nothing but another vector was passed, in which case it returns that, otherwise it returns the result of creating a tuple of the arguments and passing that to the underlying constructor, the form of which is vector (pts), since that is how we declared the data type.